jhasuraj01/monorepo/README.md

 ```bash
 pnpm -r <package-name>
 ```
+> [!TIP]

-Replace `<package-name>` with the name of the package you want to add.
+> Replace `<package-name>` with the name of the package you want to add.
 This command will install the specified package in all packages within your workspace that have it listed as a dependency¹².

 If you want to specify whether the package should be a regular dependency, a dev dependency, or an optional dependency, you can use the appropriate flags: